 What's New in Public Policy?

-The June issue of the e-Public Policy Update has been published by the Office of Public Affairs.
-The content of this page is restricted to ASM Members only.Please login at the top-right or to become a member, join ASM.
+The December issue of the e-Public Policy Update has been published by the Office of Public Affairs.

 Susan Sharp, ASM President-Elect, presented answers to a series of questions on behalf of ASM to the meeting of the Presidential Advisory Council on Combating Antibiotic-Resistant Bacteria (PACCARB) Working Group on One Health Surveillance.